scriptnull/foreachline/README.md

 Web version will include a way of distributing your logic.js snippets with the community.
 The primary of distributing will be done via gists.

 ### Contributing
-Contributions are welcome in order to implement the future plans and also enhance the current version of foreachline.
+Contributions are welcome in order to implement the future plans and also to enhance the current version of foreachline.

 Whatever you have in your mind , lets discuss. [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/scriptnull/foreachline?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)